 But, in saying that, many vans are set up so that the electrical system inside the van charges while you drive.
 If your van doesn't include solar panels or a solar power setup, it's best to ask if the house battery charges while you drive.

-Deciding on the Perfect Road Trip Camper For You
+Deciding on the Perfect Road Trip Camper in the USA

 So you know what to look for, and what you might not really need.